elfhosted/elfhosted.com/_includes/testimonials.md

 Here's what some of our {--users--}{++friends++} say..

+> I’ve been using this service for a while now, and honestly, it’s a game-changer compared to anything else I’ve tried for managing my media library.
+The support is fantastic—super quick, and if the staff aren’t around (which rarely happens), the community steps up right away.
+I can’t imagine going back to any other platform.
+>
+> Before this, I had my own setup with a NUC, NAS, and tools like Sonarr and Radarr.
+It worked pretty well for a while, and my internet speed was high enough to stream without any buffering.
+But in the end, it wasn’t worth the time or headache of managing all the storage and keeping everything running smoothly.
+>
+> Now, with this service, everything runs smoothly in 1080p+ with no buffering issues.
+The interface is really easy to use, which makes managing everything a breeze.
+Plus, having a whole community of smart people available for guidance is a huge bonus.
+>
+> I was sold from the start, which is why I quickly upgraded from a 1-month to a 3-month subscription, and I’m planning to switch to a 1-year plan soon.
+This service totally pays for itself, and I’m sure you won’t be disappointed.
+It’s been really impressive.

+:star::star::star::star::star: [\@seapound (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1268597236745637999)

 > "The Elfhosted product alone is great.
 The team is super transparent on the issues and resolutions that happen as it grows.
 Lots of opportunity to self-solve issues, but the support from both mods and darth-penguini is SO quick and proactive.
 Props to them."

 :star::star::star::star::star: [\@elevenfifteen (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1245143888893575292)